python/cpython/Doc/tutorial/interactive.rst

 quotes, etc., would also be useful.

-One alternative enhanced interactive interpreter that has been around for quite some time is `IPython`_, which features tab completion, object exploration and advanced history management.
+One alternative enhanced interactive interpreter that has been around for quite some time is IPython_, which features tab completion, object exploration and advanced history management.
 It can also be thoroughly customized and embedded into other applications.
-Another similar enhanced interactive environment is `bpython`_.
+Another similar enhanced interactive environment is bpython_.

 .. rubric:: Footnotes

 .. [#] Python will execute the contents of a file identified by the :envvar:`PYTHONSTARTUP` environment variable when you start an interactive interpreter.
+To customize Python even for non-interactive mode, see :ref:`tut-customize`.

 .. _GNU Readline: http://tiswww.case.edu/php/chet/readline/rltop.html